aderonke27/AdventureWorks-Cycles-Sales-Analysis/README.md

 **4. Territory Analysis**
 Revenue, profit, total orders, and units sold were compared across all territories and countries to identify the strongest and weakest performing markets.

----

 ## Data Visualization
 Four interactive Power BI dashboard pages were developed, each addressing one analytical dimension.
-The following visualisation types were used across the dashboards:

-- **KPI Cards** — for at-a-glance display of Total Revenue, Total Cost, Total Profit, Profit Margin, Total Orders, Total Quantity Sold, and Total Customers
-- **Line Charts** — for year-on-year trend analysis of revenue, cost, profit, and profit margin
-- **Bar Charts** — for product line, subcategory, and territory performance comparisons
-- **Donut Charts** — for proportional breakdowns of revenue and quantity by product class, style, and category
-- **Scatter Plot** — for visualising the relationship between order quantity and revenue
-- **Map Visual** — for geographic revenue distribution across territories
-- **Horizontal Bar Charts** — for top 10 product rankings by revenue and cost

-All dashboards were designed with a consistent navy blue colour theme, clear labelling, and an intuitive layout to support executive-level readability and decision-making.

-> 📁 Dashboard screenshots are available in the Project Files section below.

----
+Sales overview dashboard showing revenue, units sold, orders, and customer KPIs Cost and profit analysis dashboard by product line and year Product Performance dashboard by product category, subcategory, and top 10 product revenue Territory Analysis dashboard by country-level revenue, profit, and orders

 ## Key Insights
 ### 1. Overall Sales Performance
 The company generated **$109.85M in total revenue** from **275,000 units sold** across **31,465 orders**, serving approximately **19,820 customers** between 2011 and 2014.
 Revenue and sales volume grew consistently from 2011 through 2013, peaking in 2013 before declining in 2014 — a pattern that may reflect market saturation, increased competition, or internal operational challenges worth investigating.